 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Public administration is the dominant industry in this market.
+Public administration is the dominant industry in this region.
 Most of the occupants of Northwest Bellevue work from home.
 Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.